-Our Company and the Promoter Selling Shareholder have entered into an Underwriting Agreement with the Underwriters.
-Our Company has filed this Prospectus with the RoC.
-This Prospectus contains details of the Offer Price, Anchor Investor Offer Price, Offer size and underwriting arrangements and is complete in all material respects.
+Our Company and the Promoter Selling Shareholder intend to enter into an Underwriting Agreement with the Underwriters on or after the determination of the Offer Price.
+After signing the Underwriting Agreement, the Company will file the Prospectus with the RoC.
+The Prospectus would have details of the Offer Price, Anchor Investor Offer Price, Offer size and underwriting arrangements and would be complete in all material respects.